Salahuddin Ahmed (Cox's Bazar politician)

-Salahuddin Ahmed (born 30 June 1962) is a Bangladesh Nationalist Party politician who served as the state minister of communication and a member of parliament from Cox's Bazar-1 constituency during 1996–2006.
-He was the spokesperson of the party.
-In 2015, he allegedly enforced disappeared in Dhaka and reappeared two months later in Shillong, India under Indian police custody.
+Salahuddin Ahmed (সালাহউদ্দিন আহমেদ; born 30 June 1962) is a Bangladeshi politician, lawyer and former civil servant who has served as the Home Minister of Bangladesh since 2026.
+He previously served as the state minister of communication and member of parliament during 1996–2006, and elected as a Member of Parliament from Cox's Bazar-1 constituency twice.

+In 2015, he was allegedly subjected to enforced disappearance in Dhaka and reappeared two months later in Shillong, India, under Indian police custody.
 In 2018, he was acquitted by the Indian court.
 Later on 28 February 2023, he was also acquitted by the appellate court.